 The winning bidder, Sina Estavi, shared in an interview that he wanted to encourage engagement between charities and the crypto space.
 This goal was achieved when Dorsey announced that all the proceeds from this sale would be donated to GiveDirectly to help with Africa’s response to COVID-19.

-12. NBA’s Top Shots Has Already Made $700+ Million
+20. NBA’s Top Shots Has Already Recorded $1 Billion in Transactions

 The top sale to date is a highlight of LeBron James which sold for $230,000 at the end of August 2021.
 In fact, all top three sales to date feature LeBron James.
 What’s more, according to data shared by Statista, NBA Top Shot moments that feature LeBron James were bought and sold for a lot more than that of many younger NBA stars combined.

 Wrapping Things Up